scribe-org/Scribe-iOS/README.md

   - Problem: users don't know what the names of all the verb tenses are

-  - Possible solution: a button could be added to the keyboard that allows a user to select from a series of verb conjugation charts, with this selection putting in the command so that the user can learn it
+  - Solution: allowing a user to bring up verb conjugation charts over the keyboard with a command or button press

+  - Options: long holding a key such as the shift or 123 keys

 - Localizing the Scribe app across various languages and regions